Minimily/minimily.github.io/content/products/followinsteps.md

 +++
 title = "Follow In Steps"
-description = "Ensure your repetitive tasks are always done the same way" weight = 30
+description = "A tool to ensure repetitive tasks are always done the same way."

 [extra]
 canonical_url = "https://www.followinsteps.com"